If you've previously paired with Joule and it's having trouble connecting via Bluetooth, first try our in app troubleshooting:

 - If using Android:

-- Turn on/allow location permission for the Joule app.
+- Turn on/allow location permissions for the Joule app.

-- Clear the cache for the Joule app.
+- Clear the cache / data for the Joule app.

 - Disable battery/power saver modes (e.g. battery optimization, doze mode, do not disturb).